learningequality/kolibri/docs/architecture/frontend_architecture.rst

   For many development scenarios, only files in these directories need to be touched.

-  There is also a lot of logic and configuration relevant to front-end code loading, parsing, testing, and linting.
+  There is also a lot of logic and configuration relevant to frontend code loading, parsing, testing, and linting.
 This includes webpack, NPM, and integration with the plugin system.
 This is somewhat scattered, and includes logic in *frontend_build/...*, *package.json*, *kolibri/core/webpack/...*, and other locations.
 Much of this functionality is described in other sections of the docs (such as :doc:`/pipeline/frontend_build_pipeline`), but it can take some time to understand how it all hangs together.

 SVG Icons